PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 https://github.com/PowerLoom/snapshotter-computes/blob/eth_price_monitor/eth_price_tracking.py#L1-L45
 ```
 `get_eth_price_usd` is located in [`snapshotter/modules/computes`](https://github.com/PowerLoom/snapshotter-computes/blob/eth_price_monitor/eth_price_tracking.py).
-The `get_eth_price_usd` is a utility function that calculates the price of ETH with respect to DAI, USDC and USDT.
+The `get_eth_price_usd` is a utility function that calculates the price of ETH with respect to DAI, USDC, and USDT.
 Then, it takes the average of all the above values with respect to the total liquidity of ETH.
 This is called the weighted average.
 This gives us the most accurate price of ETH.
 ```python reference
 https://github.com/PowerLoom/pooler/blob/main/snapshotter/utils/snapshot_utils.py#L140-L154
 ```